sacmehta/YNet/README.md

 ## Citation
-If ESPNet is useful for your research, then please cite our paper.
+If Y-Net is useful for your research, then please cite our paper.
 ```
 @inproceedings{mehta2018ynet,
   title={{Y-Net: Joint Segmentation and Classification for Diagnosis of Breast Biopsy Images}},